Phidarian Mathis

-Phidarian "Phil" Mathis (born April 26, 1998) is an American football defensive tackle for the Washington Commanders of the National Football League (NFL).
-He played college football at Alabama and was drafted by the Commanders in the second round of the 2022 NFL Draft.
+Phidarian "Phil" Mathis (born April 26, 1998) is an American professional football defensive tackle for the Buffalo Bills of the National Football League (NFL).
+He played college football for the Alabama Crimson Tide and was selected by the Washington Commanders in the second round of the 2022 NFL draft.

-Early life and high school
+Early life

 Mathis was born on April 26, 1998, in Wisner, Louisiana.
 He attended Franklin Parish High School prior to moving after his sophomore year to Monroe, Louisiana, where he enrolled at Neville High School.
 As a senior, he had 41 tackles and seven sacks.
 Mathis was rated a four-star recruit and committed to play college football at Alabama over offers from LSU and TCU.

 College career

 Mathis redshirted his true freshman season at Alabama.
 He played in all 15 of the Crimson Tide's games as a redshirt freshman and was named to the Southeastern Conference (SEC) All-Freshman team.
 Mathis had 31 tackles, five tackles for loss and 1.5 sacks with a forced fumble as the Crimson Tide won the 2021 College Football Playoff National Championship.
-Mathis declared for the 2022 NFL Draft following the season.
+Mathis declared for the 2022 NFL draft following the season.

 Professional career

+Washington Commanders

 Mathis was selected by the Washington Commanders in the second round (47th overall) of the 2022 NFL Draft.
 He signed his four-year rookie contract on June 21, 2022.
 In his NFL debut, Mathis tore the meniscus in his left knee and was placed on injured reserve.

+On August 31, 2023, Mathis was placed on injured reserve due to a calf injury.
+He was activated on October 28.

+Mathis made 12 appearances for Washington in 2024, recording one pass deflection and 17 tackles, prior to being waived on December 28, 2024.

+New York Jets

+On December 30, 2024, the New York Jets claimed Mathis off waivers.

+On August 21, 2025, Mathis was released by the Jets.

+Buffalo Bills

+On September 10, 2025, Mathis signed with the Buffalo Bills' practice squad.
+After being elevated twice, Mathis was signed to the active roster on November 5th.
+He was promoted to the active roster on November 5.